WhiteStar-Communications/HyperSpace-Service/README.md

 ## Data Plane (UDP, Port 5501)

+- External applications will send packets on port `5501`
+- External applications will receive packets on port `5502`

 The DataServer moves raw IP packets between your external application and the TUN interface.
 The external application will send raw IPv4 packets as datagrams to `127.0.0.1:5501`.
 HyperSpace Service validates the datagram and injects it into the TUN interface.
-Outgoing packets from the TUN interface are echoed back via UDP to the external application.
+Outgoing packets from the TUN interface will be sent to `127.0.0.1:5502`.

 ---